-Horizons named ‘Best Cross-Border Corporate Finance Advisors’ by Wealth & Finance, Ethical Finance Awards.
+Horizons named as ‘Best Cross-Border Corporate Finance Advisors’ by Wealth & Finance, Ethical Finance Awards.

 Accelerated digitalization has simultaneously benefited economies and triggered criminal behavior.
 In finance, the anonymity of finance technology is increasing criminal activities such as money laundry and terrorist financing.
 Hence, jurisdictions around the globe are stepping up efforts to regulate finance-related crime – anti-money laundering (‘AML’).
 Generally, regulations subject both companies and financial institutions to stricter compliance procedures.
 And failure to satisfy provisions can result in high penalties and criminal liabilities.

 Horizons named as Best-Cross-Border Corporate Finance Advisors by Wealth & Finance, Ethical Finance Awards is advancing a world-wide AML compliance program.
 By working with global CCG partners, Horizons are building a robust framework for companies to meet AML laws around the world.
 Tougher provisions require companies to strengthen company policies and ensure better discipline, control, and responsibility across the workforce.
 For companies, evaluating current AML practices in the company are essential in improving best practices, training staff, and updating company procedures.
 Failure to update current practices or establish a concrete framework for international companies can lead to white-collar investigations and reputation damages.

 Companies evaluating current financial compliance policies should ask the following questions